What happens if you go over your credit limit?

-We won’t charge you a fee, but exceeding your limit can still work against you
+We won’t charge you a fee, but it can still work against you

 For starters, being over the limit could mean we decline any new transactions.
-This may include automatic payments or direct debts like gym memberships or an online streaming subscription.
-Imagine not being able to binge watch your new favourite show.
-Disaster.
+This might include automatic payments or direct debts, like gym memberships or online streaming subscriptions.

 We’ll contact you as quickly as we can

-We always start with the quickest way to notify you: SMS.
-If we don’t have your mobile number, we’ll send you an email.
+We will always let you know by SMS first unless we don't have your mobile number in which case we'll send you an email.

-The quickest and easiest way to check your contact details is in NAB Internet Banking.
+So it's really important to make sure your details are up to date.
+The quickest and easiest way to check and update your contact details is in NAB Internet Banking.
 Open the Settings menu and select My details.

 We’ll send one notification per statement period

-While we’re happy to send you a notification letting you know you’ve gone over your limit, we’re only able to send you one per statement period.
-This is the month-long period that covers your credit card statement.
-This won’t necessarily be a calendar month, so be sure to check when yours is.
+What is a statement period?
+The month long period that covers your credit card statement.
+It won't necessarily be a calendar month, so be sure to check what your statement period is.

 Check your balance regularly

-You can check your balance in NAB Internet Banking via your desktop or mobile.
 Try getting in the habit of logging in to review your balance whenever you use your credit card.
-If this is not feasible, do it once a day.
-If you’re reading the morning news highlights, check your credit card balance at the same time.
+If this is not feasible, do it once a day – perhaps while you’re reading the morning news.

 If you have an Apple Watch, you can also use our Quick Balance function to review your credit card at a glance.